Katie's Notes

 During the viva, my examiners’ questions were mostly specific rather than general.
 I felt as if they were giving me a chance to explain more fully what I had done and what I already knew.
 I felt as if they were encouraging me to be comfortable and relaxed and tell more.
 They never asked me anything impossible.
 Overall, I had a very, very positive experience of a PhD viva.
 My supervisor joined the viva after the examiners’ decision, and I was happy to see that my thesis was received very positively by the examiners, and they called me “Dr Kondo”!

 After passing my viva, I made phone calls to my parents.
-They cried.

 Do not hesitate to ask experts for support

-One of the questions my examiners asked me was whether I had any advice for a new PhD student with no personal contacts in the field that he or she is investigating but who wishes to do as I did.
+One of the questions my examiners asked me was whether I had any advice for a new PhD student with no personal contacts in the field that he or she is investigating, but who wishes to do as I did.
 I answered that I would never hesitate to ask experts.
 Some offer help, even when you don’t have a personal connection with the person.